 Record the information indicated below.
 You will need it if service is ever required.

-The model and serial number can be found by looking underneath the front edge of the control panel.
+The model and serial number for your range can be found by opening door and looking under the control panel. .

-Model no Serial no
+Model no Serial no.

 Date of purchase Date installed

 Dealer's name

 Address